 For more information for visa requirements for Tobago: http://www.immigration.gov.tt/Services/Visas.aspx

 For more information for visa requirements for Jamaica: http://www.pica.gov.jm/?page_id=2326

-Can I combine programs or destinations?
+Can I combine volunteer projects or/and destinations?

 Yes, just drop us an email and we will organise everything.

-Can I travel after/before my program?
+Can I travel after/before my programme?

-You are more than welcome to explore the country before or after your programme.
+You are more than welcome to explore, the country before or after your programme.